Antiochene Rite: Greek liturgy of St. James

 The Catechisms of St. Cyril of Jerusalem were held in 348; the first eighteen are addressed to the Competentes (photizómenoi) during Lent, the last six to the neophytes in Easter week.
 In these he explains, besides Baptism and Confirmation, the holy liturgy.
 The allusions to the liturgy are carefully veiled in the earlier ones because of the disciplina arcani; they became much plainer when he speaks to people just baptized, although even then he avoids quoting the baptism form or the words of consecration.
 From these Catechisms, we learn the order of the liturgy in Jerusalem in the middle of the fourth century.
 Except for one or two unimportant variations, it is that of St. James (Probst, op. cit., II, i, ii, 77-106).
 This liturgy appears to have been used in either language, Greek in Antioch, Jerusalem, and in the chief cities where Greek was commonly spoken, Syriac in the country.
 The oldest form of it now extant is the Greek version.
 Is it possible to find a relationship between it and other parent uses.
 There are a number of very remarkable parallel passages between the Anaphora of this liturgy and the Canon of the Roman Mass.
 The order of the prayers is different, but when the Greek or Syriac is translated into Latin there appear many phrases and clauses that are identical to ours.
 It has been suggested that Rome and Syria originally used the same liturgy and that the much-disputed question of the order of our Canon may be solved by reconstructing it according to the Syriac use (Drews, Zur Entstehungsgeschichte des Kanons).
-Mgr.
 Duchesne and most authors, on the other hand, are disposed to connect the Gallican Liturgy with that of Syria and the Roman Mass with the Alexandrine use (Duchesne, Origines du culte chrétien, 54).